SatoriCyber/dac-tools/teraform_examples/eks_managed_groups/README.md

 `region`: The AWS region, example - `us-east-1`
 `vpc_id`: The existing VPC ID, example - `vpc-1a1a1a1a1a1a1a1`
 `private_subnet_ids`: The existing subnet IDs, example - `["subnet-2b2b2b2b2b2b2b", "subnet-3c3c3c3c3c3c3c3c", "subnet-4e4e4e4e4e4e4e4e4e"]` .## Note: Make sure that all three subnets are spread across three availability zones to provide the high availability.
+`bootstrap_extra_args`: You can adjust the amount of reserved CPU and memory for kublet or leave it on suggested values.

 ## How to run
 Make sure you are authenticated to the correct AWS account and than run: